tmarktaylor/phmutest/README.md

 Do patching cleanup when not in --replmode by calling `unittest.addModuleCleanup(stack.pop_all().close)`.

+### Dotted path details

+The fixture function must be at the top level of a .py file.

+- The dotted_path has components separated by ".".
+- The last component is the function name.
+- The next to last component is the python file name without the .py suffix.
+- The preceding components identify parent folders.
+Folders should be relative to the current working directory which is typically the project root.

 ## Extend an example across files

 Names assigned by all the blocks in a file can be shared, as global variables,